Tom und das Erdbeermarmeladebrot mit Honig

 Tom and the Slice of Bread with Strawberry Jam and Honey (German title: Tom und das Erdbeermarmeladebrot mit Honig) is a German animated television series for children ages 3–8 years, created by Andreas Hykade.
 The series also airs in the United States in Spanish on TV network V-me.
 The first season consisted of 13 episodes.
 From 2008, three more seasons were created, each with 13 episodes.

 Premise

-The protagonist of the show is Tom, who is always on the lookout for a slice of bread with strawberry jam and honey and almost ends up with exactly half a loaf that he "tastes as good as if it were a whole".
+The protagonist of the show is Tom, who is always on the lookout for a slice of bread with strawberry jam and honey and almost ends up with exactly half a loaf that "tastes as good as if it were a whole".
 On his searches, Tom regularly meets various friends.